Worldofsadan/dalta-demo/README.md

 # dalta-demo
-This is a demo for git and github class
+This is a demo for git &amp; github class.